 The treatment of GSD-IX is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
 Pediatricians, liver specialists (hepatologists), pediatric gastroenterologists, nutritionists, physical therapists, and other healthcare professionals may need to systematically and comprehensively plan an affected child’s treatment.
 Genetic counseling may be of benefit for affected individuals and their families.

 There are no dietary restrictions associated with GSD-IX, although ingestion of simple sugars should be limited.
 A high-protein, complex carbohydrate diet is recommended.
+Prolonged fasting should be avoided.
 Frequent, small meals that can be supplemented with uncooked cornstarch are recommended to avoid hypoglycemia.
 Some individuals may need to have a bedtime snack or cornstarch to prevent nighttime development of hypoglycemia.
 Some individuals will only require cornstarch supplementation before bedtime.
 If hypoglycemia or ketosis develops, affected individuals can be treated with Polycose® (glucose polymer powder) or fruit juice.
 Some individuals may be unable to tolerate oral therapy with Polycose® or fruit juice and may require glucose to be delivered through an IV line.
 If the muscles are affected, physical therapy may be recommended.
-Vigorous exercise and drugs that can damage muscle tissue should be avoided.
+Vigorous exercise should be avoided and drugs that can damage muscle tissue (such as statins) should be taken after consultation with a physician.

 If affected individuals require general anesthesia, precautions against malignant hyperthermia should be taken.
 Malignant hyperthermia is a disorder characterized by an abnormal and potentially life-threatening response to muscle relaxants and general anesthesia drugs.
 (For more information on this disorder, choose “malignant hyperthermia” as your search term in the Rare Disease Database.)